KSheeds1/The-Road-Less-Travelled-Hungary-Edition-/README.md

 While attempting to debug the issue, it was noticed that parts pf the HTML for the form was set up in line with the older version of EmailJS, this was altered inline with the documentation, as well as the javascript file "sendEmail.js" being altered using the newer version of "email.sendForm" method to collect the values of the form and pass them to the specified template, with the method returning the promise.
 This finally cleared the status code 400 and functionality was established.

+**Triggering the customAlert upon email submission** The developer initally began with a standard alert to confirm submission of the email with the user but chose to build a custom alert to convey the message and allow for cross site continuity in styling, using a jQuery dialog widget
+Using an on click event listener to trigger the alert on click of the 'submit' button, this only prompted the dialog widget to show prior to the email being sent.
+I twas also noted that the alert showed even if the form hadn't been filled in and therefore validated.
+This was eventually solved once the developer passed the on click listener event through the function for successful submission.
+The form then had to be filled out and validated as well as having confirmation of email submission before launching the custom alert.